JiangBioLab/DeepCCI/README.md

 #### **(1) Preprocess input files**

 The cluster model of DeepCCI accepts scRNA-seq data format: CSV and h5.
 The processed feature file of scRNA-seq data will be provided.
-Depending on the size of the scRNA-seq file，the process will take 5-10 minutes.
+Depending on the size of the scRNA-seq file，the process will take about 5-10 minutes.

 ##### CSV format